 If you or someone you know has any of the following symptoms, seek medical attention right away:

-You can call the National Suicide Prevention Lifeline at 800.273.8255.
+You can call the Suicide and Crisis Lifeline at 988.
 This hotline connects you to a network of local crisis centers that provide free and confidential emotional support.
 The centers support people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 In an emergency, call 911.

 A note from Cleveland Clinic